allenporter/k8s-gitops/clusters/README.md

 ## Multi-cluster

-One simple approach is to setup multiple clusters, then run the same structure in both clusters.
+The approach chosen by this repo is to setup multiple clusters, then run the same structure in both clusters.

 - Simplifies kustomization: The separation point happens within the flux-system
 - Requires additional cluster setup and resources